 Upon his return from his service to his country, Dr. Metcalfe moved to London, Ontario and eventually became the Chief of Psychology at Westminster Hospital and a Senior Associate in Psychology at the University of Western Ontario.
 He specialized in treating the injuries of the veterans.

 Dr. Metcalfe died at Westminster Hospital in London on the 25th of July, 1972.
 At the time of his death, Dr. and Mrs. Metcalfe resided at 24 Renwick Avenue in London.
 His wife Lila died in 1985.
-They are buried at Elmdale Memorial Park Cemetery, 190 Wilson Ave., St Thomas, Ontario.
+Dr and Mrs Metcalfe were buried at Elmdale Memorial Park Cemetery, 190 Wilson Ave., St Thomas, Ontario.

 *The Webmaster gratefully acknowledges the research assistance of D. Reinhardus